open-mmlab/mmrazor/docs/en/get_started.md

     pip install mmrazor
     ```

-    ​    or:
+    ​or:

     ```Bash
     pip install git+https://github.com/open-mmlab/mmrazor.git # install the master branch
     ```

-    ​    Instead, if you would like to install MMRazor in `dev` mode, run following:
+    ​Instead, if you would like to install MMRazor in `dev` mode, run following:

     ```Bash
     git clone https://github.com/open-mmlab/mmrazor.git